offlinemark/poet/README.md

 `malping.py` will obediently execute the command and send the stdout back to the server.

-The server runs on port 80 of the attacker's machine and since that is the commonly used port for web traffic, it is highly likely the victim will be able to connect back.
+The server runs on port 80 of the attacker's machine by default and since that is the commonly used port for web traffic, it is highly likely the victim will be able to connect back.

 ## demo